UCSD-E4E/website2.0/README.md

     2. FireFox
     3. Safari
 15. The website MUST NOT require more than 1 hour per month of touch time for maintenance.

+## Developer Get Started
+1. Follow the instructions at https://jekyllrb.com/docs/installation/ to install the Jekyll generator on your machine.